w3c/wcag2ict/acknowledgements.md

 WCAG2ICT Task Force participants are also in the AG working group, but are not repeated here.

 ### Participants in the APA Working Group that Contributed
-Special thanks goes to members of the APA working group that contributed their expertise to updates in the Text / Command-line / Terminal Applications and Interfaces content.
+Special thanks goes to members of the APA working group that contributed their expertise in document reviews and in updates to the Text / Command-line / Terminal Applications and Interfaces content.

+* Matthew Atkinson (Samsung Electronics Co., Ltd.)
+* David Fazio (Invited Expert)
+* Neha Jadhav (Invited Expert)
+* Keith (Dr. Keith) Newton (Invited Expert)
 * Janina Sajka (Invited Expert)
-* Matthew Atkinson (TPGi)
 * Jason White (Invited Expert)

 ### Other Participants of the WCAG2ICT Task Force